 Pressure Cooker Easy

 Boneless, skinless chicken thighs however pull apart perfectly and then with a little reduction action, the liquid vanishes to a thick sauce and a little caramelizing and toasting happens for little bits of toasty chicken.
 I mean.
 It’s just so damn good.
-And “Instant Pot easy” that should be a thing, or their new tag line.
+And “Instant Pot easy” that should be a thing or their new tag line.
 Haha I did work in marketing back in the day.
-No, I don’t have an actual Instant Pot, before getting my own electric pressure cooker I used my neighbors Instant Pot all the time, she has two and I commandeered her back up, for a month.
+No, I don’t have an actual Instant Pot, before getting my own electric pressure cooker I used my neighbor’s Instant Pot all the time, she has two and I commandeered her back up, for a month.
 Until my mom heard of this nonsense and sent me my own, or well, a pressure cooker.
 I now use the Breville FastSlow Pro, it’s pretty fancy.
 My mom loves Breville.
 If you haven’t bought a pressure cooker yet, and are a kitchen gadget junkie, it’s a cool one to consider.
-But all pressure cookers use pounds per square inch too cook.
+But all pressure cookers use pounds per square inch to cook.
 So tomato-tomAto right?

 So for this dish, cook it at the poultry setting first, then open it and set it to reduce or saute for 10 minutes, in this time the liquid should be boiling and reducing.
 Stir occasionally.

 Also… don’t fret, no, I don’t use a lot of liquid when cooking in my pressure cooker.
 You don’t need to fill it up to the line, the chicken and vegetables will release their own juices and when you open the pot they will be swimming in fluid, hence the reduction.
 If you’re scared you’re going to explode your kitchen, go ahead and add the “required” amount of liquid.
 Just keep in mind, you will need to reduce (boil) it for longer after it’s done pressure cooking, maybe even 20 minutes.